-OIDD321 - INTRO TO MGMT SCIENCE (Course Syllabus)
+OIDD321 - Introduction to Management Science (Course Syllabus)

 Understanding how to use data and business analytics can be the key differential for a company's success or failure.
 This course is designed to introduce fundamental quantitative decisionmaking tools for a broad range of managerial decision problems.
 Topics covered include linear, nonlinear, and discrete optimization, dynamic programming, and simulation.
 Students will apply these quantitative models in applications of portfolio management, electricity auctions, revenue management for airlines, manufacturing, advertising budget allocation, and healthcare scheduling operations.
 Emphasis in this course is placed on mathematical modeling of real world problems and implementation of decision making tools.